Earn your BS in Statistics

 Requirements and program planning

 The statistics program prepares students for careers in a wide variety of fields.
 With the rise of data science and analytics, the number of undergraduate students choosing to expand their knowledge base and skill set in the area of statistics has grown substantially.
 The statistics program is structured to provide students with a conceptual understanding of elementary probability and mathematical statistics, skills in data analysis and interpretation, the ability to communicate effectively both orally and in writing, and a proficiency in statistical computing.
-Statistics majors choose one of three emphasis tracks.
-A student chooses a track based on plans to enter the job market with a focus on data analysis or statistical computing, or to continue with graduate work after completing the BS degree.
-All the tracks provide fundamental preparation for careers that employ data modeling and quantitative reasoning skills.

 Students will: